BhavanaGajji/emotion-aware-conflict-rl/README.md

 ---

 ## 🚀 Result
-The agent improves its decision-making over time.
-This is shown using a reward progression graph, proving that the model is learning optimal behavior.
+The RL agent successfully learns to make emotionally appropriate decisions over time.

+The improvement in reward trends demonstrates that the model adapts its behavior based on emotional context, severity, and timing, leading to more stable and intelligent responses.

 ---